Löcknitz

-Löcknitz (/de/, Łęknica) is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, in north-eastern Germany, located in the historic region of Pomerania, 12 km west of the German-Polish border and 25 km west of Szczecin.
+Löcknitz (/de/) is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, in north-eastern Germany, located in the historic region of Pomerania, 12 km west of the German-Polish border and 25 km west of Szczecin.
 It is the seat of the Amt Löcknitz-Penkun.

 Geography

 Löcknitz lies within the Western Pomerania (Vorpommern) part of Mecklenburg-Vorpommern, and thus the historic region of Pomerania.
 The river Randow flows through the municipality, specifically along the south and east of the main town.
 The Löcknitzer See lies south east to the town.

 Löcknitz is located 12 km west of the German-Polish border, 25 km west of Szczecin, and 14 km east of Pasewalk, the closest German city.

 Administratively, the municipality is a part of the Amt Löcknitz-Penkun, of which it is the seat, within the Vorpommern-Greifswald district.

 History

 Löcknitz is located in the area of the former Urstromtal which formed roughly 20,000 years BC, which formed as the glacial masses of the Ice age retreated from the region.
 Ancient graves and artifacts found in the area date back to the Stone Ages.
 Around 600 years BC, the area of what is today Löcknitz was settled by the Ukrani Slavs in the void left by the retreating Germanic tribes.
 The name, which is of Slavic origin, likely evolved out of either the word "Locheniza" or "Lokenitz", roughly translating to "ditch depression" or "swamp hole".

 Löcknitz was first mentioned in 1212.
 Around that time, the Slavic gord Lokenitza was constructed of wood and posts.
 Said fort would be taken over by the Germans around the year 1400 and be converted into a castle of masonry named Castrum Locenize.
 The castle governed not only the settlement it stood in, but also the fields, woods, and settlements (Plöwen, Bismark, Bergholz) surrounding it.